blairdrummond/scbursts/README.md

 ## From Source

+Start by installing the dependencies

+	- texlive
+	- pandoc
+	- R
+	- make

-You can install this from source with `Make`.
+With those installed, you can install this from source with `Make`.
 You will need to make sure that you have this installed.
 Once you have it, the steps are:

 1. Get a copy of this repository, either by downloading a zip or by `git clone`-ing.